Skip to main content

 Find out how capital gains and losses are calculated in Spain.

-Updated over a week ago
+Updated over 2 months ago

 In Spain, for calculating capital gains, the FIFO (first in, first out) method is used.

-• User A sells 1 ETH on June 3rd at a price of €1,800 (ETH price €1,800).
+• 3rd June: User A sells 1 ETH for €1,800 (ETH price: €1,800)

-The calculation of gains/losses is as follows:
+Gain/loss calculation is as follow:

 Did this answer your question?